 Port Tobacco Obituaries

-It was reported by Maryland Independent on August 3rd, 2011 that Nelson Oliver Hower died in Port Tobacco, Maryland.
+It was noted by Maryland Independent on August 3rd, 2011 that Nelson Oliver Hower died in Port Tobacco, Maryland.
 Hower was 50 years old.
 Send flowers to express your sympathy and honor Nelson Oliver's life.

 History